 Timeline and workload

 Reviewers will be provided with a deadline for reviewing the manuscript they receive.
 If the reviewer is unable to complete the review in the requested timeline they are to notify the Editorial Collective as soon as possible.
-Reviewers will typically be sent one submission to review.
+Reviewers will typically be sent no more than one submission to review.

 Declining to review